Fevermap/fevermap/privacy.md

 ## What data does Fevermap process?

-For more details on what data Fevermap handles, pease see the respective [issue, and the below discussion] (https://gitlab.com/fevermap/fevermap/-/issues/20).
-The discussion contains, for example [an analysis on data points managed by some version of Fevermap] (https://gitlab.com/fevermap/fevermap/-/issues/20#note_317563175).
+For more details on what data Fevermap handles, pease see the respective [issue, and the below discussion](https://gitlab.com/fevermap/fevermap/-/issues/20).
+The discussion contains, for example [an analysis on data points managed by some version of Fevermap](https://gitlab.com/fevermap/fevermap/-/issues/20#note_317563175).

 ## What could a privacy notice look like in an anoymous production setting?